How to Apply for a UK ETA

 • Submit the Application: Review your application carefully and submit it through the online portal.

 • Wait for Processing: Await a decision on your application.
-In most cases, you'll receive a response within a few working days.
+In most cases, you'll receive a response within a 1-6 Working Days.

 • Receive Approval: Upon approval, you will receive your ETA electronically, which you can use for travel to the UK.